Pseudospectral optimal control

+Pseudospectral optimal control is a numerical technique for solving optimal control problems.
+These problems involve finding the best way to control a dynamic system, for example, calculating the most fuel-efficient trajectory for a spacecraft or determining the fastest way for a robot arm to move.
+The pseudospectral method transforms the original, continuous problem—which is often too complex to be solved directly—into a simpler set of algebraic equations that can be solved efficiently by a computer.

-Pseudospectral optimal control is a joint theoretical-computational method for solving optimal control problems.
-It combines pseudospectral (PS) theory with optimal control theory to produce PS optimal control theory.
-PS optimal control theory has been used in ground and flight systems in military and industrial applications.
-The techniques have been extensively used to solve a wide range of problems such as those arising in UAV trajectory generation, missile guidance, control of robotic arms, vibration damping, lunar guidance, magnetic control, swing-up and stabilization of an inverted pendulum, orbit transfers, tether libration control, ascent guidance and quantum control.
+The method combines pseudospectral (PS) theory with optimal control theory and is notable for its high accuracy with a relatively small number of calculations.
+It has been used to solve a wide range of problems in military and industrial applications, such as those arising in UAV trajectory generation, missile guidance, control of robotic arms, vibration damping, and lunar guidance.

 Overview

 There are a very large number of ideas that fall under the general banner of pseudospectral optimal control.
 Examples of these are the Legendre pseudospectral method, the Chebyshev pseudospectral method, the Gauss pseudospectral method, the Ross-Fahroo pseudospectral method, the Bellman pseudospectral method, the flat pseudospectral method and many others.
 Solving an optimal control problem requires the approximation of three types of mathematical objects: the integration in the cost function, the differential equation of the control system, and the state-control constraints.
 An ideal approximation method should be efficient for all three approximation tasks.
 A method that is efficient for one of them, for instance an efficient ODE solver, may not be an efficient method for the other two objects.
 These requirements make PS methods ideal because they are efficient for the approximation of all three mathematical objects.
 In a pseudospectral method, the continuous functions are approximated at a set of carefully selected quadrature nodes.
 The quadrature nodes are determined by the corresponding orthogonal polynomial basis used for the approximation.
 In PS optimal control, Legendre and Chebyshev polynomials are commonly used.
 Mathematically, quadrature nodes are able to achieve high accuracy with a small number of points.
 For instance, the interpolating polynomial of any smooth function (C$\infty$) at Legendre–Gauss–Lobatto nodes converges in L2 sense at the so-called spectral rate, faster than any polynomial rate.